ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/02-documentation-testing.md

   * Python - the code should contain complete type annotations and achieve **0.00% imprecise** in Mypy using strict type checking.
 * Each Entrée, Side, and Drink class should have a corresponding class of unit tests that achieve **100% code coverage** and **adequately test all features of those classes**.
   * See the discussion below for more information on unit tests to be included.
+  * Each unit test should be in a matching package in the `test` directory for the class it is testing.
   * Python - unit tests **do not require type annotations**.
   * Where possible, use **parameterized unit tests** to reduce the number of individual tests written.
   * You may use any form of assertions, including the Hamcrest library.
 * Each Entrée, Side, Drink, and Enumeration class should have all required documentation comments.
-  * Checkstyle/Flake 8 should not give any errors related to documentation.
+  * Checkstyle/Flake8 should not give any errors related to documentation.
   * You should be able to generate documentation using javadoc/pdoc3 as shown in the "Hello Real World" project.
   * You will be graded on the content of the comments - make sure they are descriptive and succinct, with the appropriate sections/tags.
 * Create a **UML Class Diagram** representing the structure of this program.